aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** First, agricultural parcels declared as short term coppice were selected from the [Rural Support Service's information on declared fields](#Ch04.02) and rasterised to match inputs.
-Then orchards, allotment gardens and shrubs-low forest stands from the [Landscape classification](#Ch05.03) were selected (values between 400 and 500 or equal to 620 were reclassified to value 1, others as 0).
+Then orchards, allotment gardens and shrubs-low forest stands from the [Landscape classification](#Ch05.03) are selected (values between 400 and 500 or equal to 620 were reclassified to value 1, others as 0).
 The first layer was then covered over the second.
 Once covered, layer was aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
-During aggregation, inverse distance weighted (power = 2) gap filling on the output was initialised to ensure no missing values at the edges.
-Finally, the layer was standardised by subtracting the arithmetic mean and dividing by the root mean squared error.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.